sileht/solard/README.rst

 (e.g. at the end of GRUB_CMDLINE_LINUX_DEFAULT in /etc/default/grub), then
 "sudo update-grub" and then reboot.
 This will disable the Fn+f5 and fn+f6 keys

-* Or you can rebuild your kernel with this workaround: https://lkml.org/lkml/2014/2/11/1032 and all Fn keys should works.
+* Or you can rebuild your kernel with this `workaround <https://gist.github.com/eugene-s/8c10ea8eef87b81cdf6c>`_ and all Fn keys should works.

 /sys permissions with udev